-If you own a home and are thinking about diversifying your investments by developing a property portfolio, it may not be as difficult as you imagine.
-For some homeowners, the equity in their current property can be enough to invest in a second property.
+If you own a home and want to diversify your investments by building a property portfolio, it might not be as tough as you think.
+For some homeowners, the equity in their current home may be sufficient to invest in a second home.

-Equity is the difference between what your property is worth and your remaining mortgage balance (which includes available redraw funds).
-So if the value of your home has increased since you bought it, and in that time you've also paid off a chunk of your mortgage, you'll have built up equity that you may be able to leverage to buy your second property.
+The difference between the value of your home and the outstanding mortgage balance is your equity (which includes available redraw funds).
+So, if the value of your home has improved since you bought it, and you've also paid off a portion of your mortgage, you'll have equity that you may use to buy your second home.

 If you’re already in this position or are working towards it, here are some steps to help you start building your portfolio.